-The American cockroach (periplaneta Americana) is also called a water bug.
-The roach is a brown or rust color with a distinct yellow band that outlines the area behind their heads.
+The American cockroach (periplaneta Americana), also called a water bug, is a brown or rust color with a distinct yellow band that outlines the area behind their heads.
 Typically, the male is smaller than the female.
-Full grown roaches can get up to 3 inches long.
+Full-grown roaches can get up to 3 inches long.

 When a female reproduces, she can lay up to 16 eggs in a single capsule.
 When the female American roach lays her egg capsule, she creates a protective barrier around the eggs to keep them safe.
 A female roach will leave her eggs in dark and protected areas, such as in your basement, attic, shed, cupboards, or behind doors.
 It takes only 5 months for a hatched nymph to become a fully grown adult roach.
 When this happens, they grow wings that allow them to fly, and they can begin to reproduce.

 Where do American Cockroaches Infest?